-During international conferences with multiple languages, it is of the utmost importance that all attendees can understand what is being said.
+During international conferences with multiple languages, it is important that all attendees understand what is being said.
 Conference interpretation equipment enables interpreters to render the message from the floor language into another language as quickly as possible (simultaneously).

-International events that require multiple languages also require a wide range of equipment in order to be able to interpret between two languages and reach their target audience with the least amount of hassle.
-Typically, interpreters will reside in a soundproof interpretation booth which is approximately 6’ (1.83m) x 6’ (1.83m).
-Once there, the interpreters receive a live audio or video feed of the speaker and stage and the interpreter speaks into a microphone that is then broadcasted to wireless transmitters or receivers that are distributed to the audience prior to the start of the event or conference.
+International events requiring multiple languages also require a wide range of equipment to interpret between two languages and reach their target audience with the least amount of hassle.
+Typically, interpreters will reside in a soundproof interpretation booth approximately 6’ (1.83m) x 6’ (1.83m).
+Once there, the interpreters receive a live audio or video feed of the speaker and stage, and the interpreter speaks into a microphone that is then broadcasted to wireless transmitters or receivers that are distributed to the audience before the start of the event or conference.

 There are several different methods of distributing the interpretation to the audience.
-Here in the United States, the two most common choices of interpretation equipment are radio frequency (RF) which is FM based and Infrared (IR).
-We will briefly identify some of the benefits and drawbacks to each technology.
+Here in the United States, the two most common choices of interpretation equipment are radio frequency (RF) which is FM-based, and Infrared (IR).
+We will briefly identify some of the benefits and drawbacks of each technology.